Nllii/prepAcademy/README.md

 2. Client hintted on a scrupulous bussiness practice (vapourware concept )
 3. Client can't provide a basic prosopal
 4. Client is not coherent enough to understand basic concepts
-5. Client does not have the funding required for such an implementation of concept.
+5. Client does not have the funding required for such an implementation of concept
-6. Client is not willing to pay for the services required to implement the concept.
+6. Client is not willing to pay for the services required to implement the concept
-7. Client is not willing to sign a contract for the services required to implement the concept.
+7. Client is not willing to sign a contract for the services required to implement the concept

 ## [showcase demo frontend]